Onwen/TradingBot/README.md

 - Extend API to allow triggering of Backtests
 - Create a UI to easily visualise performance, configure strategies and execute backtests
 - Dockerise project to allow easy deployment (eg. to a raspberry pi)

+## Disclaimer
+- This TradingBot is designed as a learning experience, it WILL NOT make you money.